cylc/cylc-admin/docs/proposal-new-output-syntax.md

 ```
 A:succeed-any => b
 ```
-- trigger b if any member succeeds; but any member that runs is expected to succeed
+- trigger b if any member succeeds; but any member that runs is required to succeed

 ```